Skip to Content Skip to Footer

 Budgeting and Allocations

 At the beginning of each fiscal year the Head of Collection and Resource Management shall prepare for the Dean of Libraries and the Budget Team an estimate of the expected cost of maintaining subscriptions and standing orders in all formats for the upcoming fiscal year.
-This cost shall be taken into consideration when allocating the materials section of the Library budget.
+This cost shall be taken into consideration when allocating the materials section of the library budget.
 Also considered are reserves that may be needed for reference materials, materials to fill in gaps in the collection, replacement of lost and stolen items, bindery expenses, etc. The remaining funds (if any) are then allocated for one-time monographic purchases by the Dean of Libraries, who may solicit the advice of the Budget Team in making such decisions.
 Funds should be allocated equitably among the academic units and departments, but need not be allocated equally.
-A larger or smaller share may be allocated to academic units or departments after taking into account enrollment figures, changes to the University curriculum, the average cost of materials in a particular field of study, or any other criteria which the Dean of Libraries deems equitable to apply.
+A larger or smaller share may be allocated to academic units or departments after taking into account enrollment figures, changes to the university curriculum, the average cost of materials in a particular field of study, or any other criteria which the Dean of Libraries deems equitable to apply.
 Library Liaisons are responsible for expending any funds for one-time monographic purchases which may be allocated to their assigned areas.

-Frequently the Library receives allocations at the end of the fiscal year.
+Frequently the library receives allocations at the end of the fiscal year.
 These funds may be used to pay for large one-time purchases or may be put on deposit with a vendor to be expended.
 When end of year funds are deposited with a monographic vendor, Library Liaisons may be asked to assist in expending the portion assigned to their areas.

 Selection of Specific Types of Materials